-Think of your health care as a dedicated team, and you are the general manager.
-When back pain strikes, your first job is to recruit the right specialist for the right position.
-Your primary care physician is like your trusted head coach, great for an initial assessment.
-But for a specific issue, you might need a physiatrist focused on rehabilitation, an orthopedic surgeon who understands the spine’s structure, or a neurosurgeon for nerve-related problems.
-For a truly comprehensive strategy, a functional medicine practitioner looks at the whole picture.
-Choosing the right back pain doctor is the most important decision you will make, and this guide will serve as your playbook, breaking down each specialist’s role so you can build a winning team for your recovery.
+Think of your healthcare as a dedicated team, and you're the general manager.
+When back pain strikes, your job is to recruit the right specialist for the right position.
+Your primary care physician is your trusted head coach, great for an initial assessment.
+But for a specific problem, you need a specialist—like a physiatrist for rehabilitation or an orthopedic surgeon for the spine's structure.
+Choosing the right back pain doctor is the most important decision you'll make.
+This guide is your playbook, breaking down each specialist’s role so you can build a winning team for your recovery.

 Key Takeaways